Frequency Chirping of Energetic-Particle-Driven Geodesic Acoustic Modes in Tokamaks: Introduction

 Several contributions have been given to the construction of a theoretical model of EGAMs~\cite{Fu08,Qiu10,Qiu11,Zarzoso13,Miki15,Sasaki16,Sasaki17,Novikau20}.
 Due to their nature of forced-oscillations, the dynamics of EGAMs strongly depends on the time evolution of the EP population in phase space.
 Not only their drive decreases when the velocity-gradient is depleted due to the nonlinear EP redistribution: also the frequency can change in time, during the nonlinear phase.
 This phenomenon, named frequency chirping, is a signature of the intrinsic nonlinear physics characterizing the EGAM interaction with EPs.

 Frequency chirping is a known feature of many instabilities in nature.
 In tokamaks, it has been studied in detail for example for Alfv\'en modes~\cite{Fasoli08,Pinches04,chen2016,wang2023}, and for fishbones~\cite{Brochard25}.
 In space, chorus waves have been also found to present a similar dynamics~\cite{Tao20}.
-For EGAMs, freuquency chirping has been observed in numerical simulations (see for example Ref.~\cite{WangPRL13,biancalani2017,biancalani2018}) and compared with experiments (for example in Ref.~\cite{Novikau20}).
-Although GAMs and EGAMs are oscillations which exist only due to the magnetic field curvature~\cite{winsor1968}, and therefore only in 2D shaped magnetic equilibrium, nevertheless, the EGAMs drive has a strong analogy with the beam plasma instability (BPI), which is a 1D physics phenomenon~\cite{Qiu10}.
-The beam plasma instability occurs when a plasma wave (also known as Langmuir wave) taps the free energy of a beam of energetic electrons, and becomes unstable due to inverse Landau damping.
+For EGAMs, frequency chirping has been observed in numerical simulations (see for example Ref.~\cite{WangPRL13,biancalani2017,biancalani2018}) and compared with experiments (for example in Ref.~\cite{Novikau20}).
+Although GAMs and EGAMs are oscillations which exist only due to the magnetic field curvature~\cite{winsor1968}, and therefore only in a 2D shaped magnetic equilibrium like the tokamak, nevertheless, the EGAMs drive has a strong analogy with the beam plasma instability (BPI)~\cite{Qiu10,biancalani2017}.
+The most basic model of a BPI can be explained as a 1D physics phenomenon.
+The beam plasma instability occurs when a plasma wave (also known as Langmuir wave) taps the free energy of a beam of energetic electrons, and becomes unstable due to inverse Landau damping~\cite{Oneil68}.
 As a consequence, not only the linear excitation, but also the nonlinear saturation level of the EGAMs scales similarly to the BPI~\cite{biancalani2017,biancalani2018}.

-The question remained unanswered so far is: what is the chirping rate scaling of EGAMs with respect to the linear growth rate?
-This question is important as the chirping rate scaling is intrinsically linked to the nature of the nonlinear saturation of the mode.
+The dynamics of ZFs can be studied in the more general framework of renormalized nonlinear equilibria, dubbed Zonal State \cite{Falessi19, Falessi23, Qiu25}.
+Zonal states consist of ZFs, i.e. the toroidally symmetric electromagnetic response, and Phase-Space zonal structures, i.e. the collisionlessly undamped, orbit-averaged particle response extracted in phase space, which evolve self-consistently with fluctuations, sources and collisions.
+In this sense, EGAM saturation and frequency chirping may be viewed as the evolution of the Zonal State.
+The questions that did not have a comprehensive answer so far are: how does the frequency chirping of EGAMs develop during the nonlinear phase in relation to the resonant EPs?
+And how can this be explained in terms of PSZS evolution?
+This is the main focus of the present work.